salsify/avromatic/README.md

   returns an `Avro::Schema` object.
 An `AvroTurf::SchemaStore` can be used.
   The `schema_store` is unnecessary if models are generated directly from `Avro::Schema` objects.
 See [Models](#models).
+* **nested_models**: An optional [ModelRegistry](https://github.com/salsify/avromatic/blob/master/lib/avromatic/model_registry.rb)
+  that is used to store, by full schema name, the generated models that are embedded within top-level models.
+By default a new `Avromatic::ModelRegistry` is created.

 #### Using a Schema Registry/Messaging API

 The configuration options below are required when using a schema registry